 It’s not uncommon for an ERP implementation consultation to take a few months.
 The timeframe for the consultation process will vary according to factors such as:

 - The number and distribution of employees who will be using the ERP platform;

 - The complexity and nature of your company’s operations;

 - The number and complexity of the features that will be included in the ERP platform; and

 - Other factors like the nature and size of deployment.

 Each ERP development, implementation, and deployment is unique and custom-tailored to the company’s unique needs.
 For this reason, it’s prudent to discuss the timeframe early in the consultation process so all stakeholders are aware of what to expect.

-Hiring an experienced ERP consultant will help you develop a comprehensive implementation plan to outline the steps that must be taken to ensure a smooth transition.
+An experienced ERP consultant will develop a comprehensive implementation plan to outline the steps that must be taken to ensure a smooth transition.
 It’s common for companies to perform a gradual, phased ERP implementation, but there is no one-size-fits-all solution.
 This underscores the importance of working with an experienced consulting firm that will create an individualized plan for your company.